 Themed hikes usually involve looking for items which fit a theme or doing something similar.
-Some ideas:
+Some ideas for these hiking activities:

 - Sound Hike: Hear and identify all sounds heard along the way.